lelerukjaymoh/renew-data/README.md

 I chose beeware for my love for python :smile:

-### Stopped working on beeware projects since they had lots of errors. 😔
+##### Stopped working on beeware projects since they had lots of errors. 😔

+Decided to learn a bit of Java to build native applications